Top of Page

 Vision Statement

-CIPhER is recognized nationally as a leader in cybersecurity education as well as innovation center in the research and development of solutions to real-world cybersecurity problems.
+CIPhER is recognized nationally as a leader in cybersecurity education as well as an innovation center in the research and development of solutions to real-world cybersecurity problems.

 Mission Statement